digitalcredit-io/whitepaper/WhitePaperv1.0.md

 2. In addition to passively accepting credit assessments, creditors must also be able to actively upgrade their credit rating through positive and meaningful actions.

-3. It is necessary to ensure a mechanism: when the creditor happens to disputes, fraudulency, etc., the loss of the contributor is minimized.
+3. It is necessary to ensure a mechanism: when the creditor happens to defaults and frauds, the loss of the contributor is minimized.

 4. Must ensure a mechanism: Encourage creditors to engage in positive, meaningful, valuable, positive actions, and not to do negative, meaningless, worthless, negative actions. (ie provide positive and negative feedbacks)